 Such food breaks down quickly and is easy to digest rather than proteins.

-Mountaineers indulge in extreme climbing during the expedition, which allows the body to burn up many calories.
+Mountaineers indulge in extreme climbing during the expedition, allowing the body to burn many calories.

 There is a variety of food to choose from before reaching the base camp.
 The breakfast may include toast, cereals, eggs, bread, porridge, and fruits.